 - If you already own a profitable mini-storage business with equity you may be able to leverage that equity to purchase another facility without making a down payment.
 The business to be acquired must become part of the existing buisness.

 - If you have either a self directed IRA or a 401k from a former employer it can be put towards the purchase or start of a storage facility tax and penaltiy free.

 - If you have the ability to borrow the down payment from another source and you can repay the payments on those borrowed funds from your other source of income.
 Income from a spouse is acceptable in this case and gifts as well as cash from investors are acceptable.
 Generally speaking however, you will need to have some of your own "skin in the game."

 Construction financing is definitely available and high leverage and very flexible financing structures are possible with SBA loans.

-Perhaps the biggest benefit to using an SBA loan to build a facility is that in many cases ALL of the construction interest plus a 10% contingency and up to 2 years of payments can be financed into the loan.
+Perhaps the biggest benefit to using an SBA loan to build a facility is that in many cases ALL of the construction interest plus a 10% contingency and the first 2 years of payments can be financed into the loan.
 With this structure you have a level of comfort knowing that your construction payments as well as your payments during lease up are covered and you can focus on marketing and filling up the facility.

 Third Party Management

 Many of the mini storage loans originated today are for small businesses and some owners self-manage the properties, while others use an onsite manager or a third party management company.
 And since SBA loans can now be as high as $20 million+ there are situations where there are true small businesses who have rather large facilities that need a larger third party management company.
 This has been acceptable in the recent past depending on the language in the management company agreements and some of the larger players like CubeSmart and Extra Space had proven to be acceptable to some lenders.